 Contact Hours/Week : 3+2(L+T) Credits : 04

-Total Lecture Hours : 39 CIE Marks : 50
+Total Lecture Hours : 40 CIE Marks : 50

 Total Tutorial Hours : 26 SEE Marks : 50

 Course Code : N1MC03 Course PCC

-This C This Course will enable students to: 1.
-Interpret the basic concepts of Web environment, HTML, CSS and Http 2. .
+This (This Course will enable students to: 1.
+1. Interpret the basic concepts of Web environment, HTML, CSS and Http 2.
 Implement simple web applications with the elements of JQueries and JavaScripts.
 3. 3.
-Interpret and use the platform of Java Enterprise Edition, Web Development and the Usage of Builder Tool.
-4. Interpret and use the XML based Web technologies and applications.
-5. 5.
+Interpret and use the platform of Java Enterprise Edition, Web Development and the usage of Builder Tool.
+4. Interpret and use the XML based Web technologies 5.
 Interpret to build projects infrastructure with the usage of management and Comprehension tools

-UNIT-I

-08Hours
+UNIT-I 08Hours